Struck jury: England

 The special jury was used most extensively from 1770 to 1790, roughly during Lord Mansfield's tenure as Lord Chief Justice of the Court of King's Bench, and declined thereafter.
-The first statutory requirements for special jurors were introduced in the County Juries Act of 1825, which required such jurors to be merchants, bankers, esquires, or persons of higher degree.
+The first statutory requirements for special jurors were introduced in the Juries Act 1825 (6 Geo.
+4. c.
+50), which required such jurors to be merchants, bankers, esquires, or persons of higher degree.
 The special jury was eliminated in 1949, excepting the City of London special jury that remained available until 1971 for commercial trials in the King's Bench Division of the High Court of Justice.
 The last case using a special jury occurred in London in 1950.

-The jury de medietate linguae were abolished in the Naturalization Act 1870, which also gave foreigners the right to serve on juries.
+The jury de medietate linguae were abolished in the Naturalization Act 1870 (33 & 34 Vict. c.
+14), which also gave foreigners the right to serve on juries.

 United States

 This method may be used in many U.S. states.
 In some states it may be used for both criminal and civil cases, in other states for only one of the two kinds.
 In at least the state of Washington, it is the default method of choosing a jury.
 Some courts of appeals in the U.S. have determined that a struck jury offers greater opportunity to shape the final jury than the more common "sequential" (also known as "strike and replace" or "jury box") method, where peremptory challenges can only be issued against those jurors already seated, with no knowledge of the replacement.